ishajain29/cmpe281-starks/Ritika Chadha Project Log (Feedback).md

 * It was ensured that each person's work and framework was taken into account before deciding upon the technology to be used.
 This was extremely essential since each person had different databases and programming languages that they were working on.

+**Week 6**

+* This week was one of the most crucial week for our development in terms of collaboration of our domains and also, hosting our database and code to the AWS server.
+We came to a general agreement of utilizing the AWS Ubuntu servers for this purpose.
+Moreover, positive feedback was enrolled in order to sort out the cloud service provider to be chosen.